-Where an area is to be reinstated with turf laying will comply with BS 4428 AS CURRENT 'CODE OF PRACTICE FOR GENERAL LANDSCAPE OPERATIONS' Section 6: Turfing (or its European equivalent).
+Where an area is to be reinstated with turf laying will comply with BS 4428 CODE OF PRACTICE FOR GENERAL LANDSCAPE OPERATIONS19 Section 6: Turfing (or its European equivalent).

-The reinstatement works shall include the removal of any stump chippings and the ground shall be restored with top soil in accordance with BS 3882: as current to produce a firm, even and stable medium on which the turf shall be laid and into which it shall root and establish to the satisfaction of the Council.
+The reinstatement works shall include the removal of any stump chippings and the ground shall be restored with topsoil in accordance with BS 3998:2010 TREE WORK.
+RECOMMENDATIONS20 to produce a firm, even and stable medium on which the turf shall be laid and into which it shall root and establish to the satisfaction of the Council.

 The turf will be laid to a uniform level and aligned with the surrounding levels.
 Reinstatement following stump removal may result in slight mounding of the area.
-A minor rise to allow for future settlement shall be acceptable, but excessive mounding will not be acceptable, and the Contractor shall be required to reinstate the ground correctly.
+A minor rise to allow for future settlement shall be acceptable, but excessive mounding will not be acceptable, and the contractor shall be required to reinstate the ground correctly.
 The area shall be left clean, safe, and tidy.